CODAIT/spark-tracing/README.md

 ## Usage

 The instrumentation package is in the `instrumentation` directory in the project root.
 It is written in Scala and requires SBT to compile.
-Switching into the directory and running `sbt package` should be sufficient to create the tracing package JAR file in
+Switching into the directory and running `sbt assembly` should be sufficient to create the tracing assembly JAR file in
 `/instrumentation/target/scala-2.11`.

 To use the instrumentation package, the JAR should be placed in the same location on every machine in the Spark cluster.
+Be sure to use the assembly JAR, not the package JAR.
 Then, the following configuration options need to be added to `spark-defaults.conf`.
 Some of the options may need to be added with `--conf` directives on the invocation command-line; I'm investigating why this is the case.

   - `spark.driver.extraJavaOptions` = `-javaagent:/path/to/instrumentation.jar`
   - `spark.executor.extraJavaOptions` = `-javaagent:/path/to/instrumentation.jar`
-  - (On YARN) `spark.yarn.am.extraJavaOptions` = `-javaagent:/path/to/instrumentation.jar`
+  - On YARN, `spark.yarn.am.extraJavaOptions` = `-javaagent:/path/to/instrumentation.jar`
+  - If you want listener events, `spark.extraListeners` = `org.apache.spark.SparkFirehoseListener`

 Spark jobs should now run with instrumentation applied.
 After running, one or more `.tsv` files should appear in `/tmp/spark-trace` on each machine that ran a Spark component.
 These need to be collected into one directory on the machine where the visualization